-Chiasma's octreotide capsules (conditionally trade named Mycapssa®), are being developed for the treatment of acromegaly, a rare, debilitating disease typically caused by a benign tumor of the pituitary gland that releases excess growth hormone (GH), leading to excess growth of certain parts of the body.
+Chiasma's octreotide capsules (conditionally trade named Mycapssa®), are being developed for the maintenance treatment of acromegaly, a rare, debilitating disease typically caused by a benign tumor of the pituitary gland that releases excess growth hormone (GH), leading to excess growth of certain parts of the body.

 We believe octreotide capsules exhibit the effects of somatostatin, a naturally occurring hormone that reduces the production of GH by binding to receptors on specialized cells in the pituitary gland.
 There are currently no approved oral formulations of octreotide.
 Octreotide capsules were developed using Chiasma's proprietary Transient Permeability Enhancer (TPE®) technology platform designed to facilitate gastrointestinal absorption of unmodified drug into the bloodstream safely.

 The company completed an international Phase 3 trial of octreotide capsules, the results of which have been published in the Journal of Clinical Endocrinology and Metabolism.